alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 4. The user is redirected to `www.gov.uk/sign-in/callback?...`

-5. A session ID is generated, and used to persist the OAuth access and refresh tokens to the app's database
+5. The internal API app validates the OAuth response and returns the value for the session header.

 6. The `GOVUK-Account-Session` response header is set